DMalko/PeptoVar/README.md

 ## Overview

-PeptoVar is a program for personalization of protein coding genes and peptidomes generation.
+PeptoVar is a program for personalized and population-wide peptidome generation.

  - Easy to use (see *Usage* section).

  - Generate peptidomes:
-   - personalized for selected sample
+   - personalized for a sample
-   - unique peptides for pair of samples
+   - unique peptides for a pair of samples
    - all possible peptides for variations in population

-- Translate variation with prefixes and suffixes:
+- Translate variations with prefixes and suffixes:
    - determine variation synonymy
    - create translation dependencies